genkamita-gmo/nlp-forex-predict/README.md

 * Data extracted by script "read.py" provided in the above repo, saved them into "reuters-all.txt", then choped it into separate filea, reuters-link.txt, reuters-timestamp.txt and reuters-title.txt using sed.
 * Total days: 3514
-* Total lines in reuters-all.txt : 8551467.
-According to the dataset README, it is supposed to be 8,551,441.
+* According to the dataset README, the total number of news is 8,551,441.
+However, total lines in reuters-all.txt: 8551467, due to corruption of data.
 * Dates of news ranging from 20070101 - 20160816; 3516 days in total.
 * Timestamps are sorted by day but not necessarily by time.